skypher/disclosure/README.md

 # Disclosure

-This project's purpose is to assist disclosure and evolution.
+This project's purpose is to reduce human suffering.

 ---